 Suppose we added a smart contract that endows certain actors that can be appointed by a certain authority with the power to create tokens of a special class.
 Suppose we grant a CB the power to issue and void "licences" for the token issuance.
 Issued tokens are pegged to the native coins of the system and the CB takes on liabilities to control the exchange rate and keep it 1:1.
-New tokens circulate alongside with native coins and are used as an equal legal tender within the country.
+New tokens are used as a legal tender within the country, whereas dynes serve as reserves.